 - Large numbers of birds continue to land on your lawn and appear to be feeding (on lawn grubs).

-- You find very large numbers of witchetty grub-like larvae in garden beds adjacent to your lawn (five to six grubs per spadeful).
+- You find large numbers of witchetty grub-like larvae in garden beds adjacent to your lawn (five to six grubs per spadeful).

 Bare patches caused by lawn beetles and their larvae are easily confused with a range of management issues including;